vatbub/das-schicksal-ist-ein-mieser-verraeter-cache/README.md

 Simply compile `main.tex` with pdflatex as you would do with any other LaTeX document.
 You may also upload your screenplay to [Overleaf.com](https://www.overleaf.com/) which renders your screenplay as you type.

+## Translating the template into another language
+I designed this template such that it's fairly easy to translate it to another language.
+Since my screenplay is in German, I have all the keywords in German, but if you open `translation-german.tex`, you can replace the translations as you wish.

 ## License
 The LaTeX template is published under the Apache license v2.
 This includes:
 - All files in this repository except for some portions of `main.tex`